 Look at how long it takes you to currently get paid and aim to reduce that.
 Set a target of improving turnaround time on invoices from 50% paid on time to say 75%.
 Sometimes we set financial turnover goals which are often not in our control.
 Invoicing on time and decreasing turnaround time, however, is.

-Step ten: Set Your Boundaries
+Step Ten: Set Your Boundaries

 There may be bad payers that you actually enjoy working with, or that bring in a large amount and do pay…eventually.
-Explain that you’re changing your systems and in future they need to pay upfront, or instalments via Direct Debit.
+Explain that you’re changing your systems and in future, they need to pay upfront, or installments via Direct Debit.
 If they like you too and the work you do, they will make an effort.
 Late payers will very often repeat offend so create a benchmark of what you are willing to accept and eliminate working with bad paying clients or request payment up front.

 By not invoicing on time and being paid whilst the iron is hot, you could miss out on the chance to generate further sales with that client and lose a potential marketing opportunity.
 Also, by not pursuing your debts on time, the business could suffer, you could lose customer morale when you eventually chase payment and you have less cash to pay yourself and others.
 The longer pursuance is left the more likely you may not get paid at all.
 Make this your number one priority to get right.